vishnusureshperumbavoor/vspagent-py/README.md

 - Python 3.8+
 - transformers >= 4.30.0
 - torch >= 2.0.0

-- requests >= 2.31.0
+## 🎨 Using the CLI

-## 🎨 CLI Commands
+When running `vspagent-py`:

-When running in CLI mode:
+- Simply type your questions or messages
-- Type your message to chat with the agent
+- The AI will respond with information about VSP
-- Type `github` to check GitHub statistics
+- Type `exit` or `quit` to end the conversation
-- Type `exit` or `quit` to exit
+- Conversation context is maintained throughout the session

 ## 👨‍💻 About VSP